BetonQuest/BetonQuestCommercial/README.md

   - **OpenCollective** is an alternative way to pay, but not preferred, as it has one mayor drawback.
     OpenCollective, our so-called "fiscal host", takes a **10% fee** on all transactions.
     This means you need to pay `amount / 0.9` to cover the fee.
-    It has also one advantage, you can stay anonymous, if you want, because the invoice will be issued to OpenCollective and not to you.
+    It has also one advantage if you want this, you stay anonymous, because the invoice will be issued to OpenCollective and not to you.
+    But this will also mean that you will not get an invoice at all.
     So basically you spend some money to the BetonQuest OpenCollective project and I get my money from there.
   - **PayPal is currently not accepted** (as it would require a business PayPal account).
   - If you prefer other payment methods, feel free to ask — I may consider adding more options in the future.